DecisiveAI/mdai-hub/README.md

 ## Setup

-🚧⚠️ **Change the mdai-api dependency repo path to the appropriate path for your system** ⚠️🚧
+🚧⚠️ **Change the mdai-api and mydecisive-engine-operator dependency repo path to the appropriate path for your system** ⚠️🚧 🚧⚠️ Check out `rlaw/cheggtober` branch of this repo and `mydecisive-engine-operator` ⚠️🚧

 ## Make cluster